Quick Airline Information:

-History: The airline was established on 26 August 1988, and started operations on March 8, 1996.
+The airline was established on 26 August 1988, and started operations on March 8, 1996 with the DC-9-30 aircraft.
+Cebu Air, Inc. was subsequently acquired by JG Summit Holdings (owned by John Gokongwei).
 Domestic services commenced following market deregulation by the Philippine government.
-It temporarily ceased operations in February 1998 after being grounded by the government due to an accident, but resumed services later the next month following re-certification of its aircraft.
+However, it temporarily ceased operations in February 1998 after being grounded by the government due to an accident, but resumed services later the next month following re-certification of its aircraft.

 In the 2000s, Cebu Pacific was granted rights to operate international flights to the region, including Malaysia, Indonesia, Singapore, Thailand, South Korea, Hong Kong, and Guam.
 International flights were launched on 22 November 2001, with a twice-daily service to Hong Kong.
 On 1 March 2002, it commenced thrice-weekly flights to Seoul.
-Other regional flights were introduced to Singapore.
+Also in 2005, the airline took delivery if the first Airbus aircraft, the A319-100, which the carrier deployed on domestic services.

 On 1 June 2015, Cebu Pacific announced its new branding effort through the launch of its new logo, which symbolises the airline’s evolution from a low-cost pioneer to a major airline with larger operations.
 On 25 November 2015, Cebu Pacific announced its first US destination.
 The airline launched its four times weekly service between Manila and Guam starting on 15 March 2016.